gammapy/gammapy/docs/datasets/make_datasets.rst

                       random_state=random_state)

-Then the data can be read back using the `~gammapy.obs.DataStore` class, and eg. print the observation table and the names of the filescreated with a few extra lines of python code:
+Then the data can be read back using the `~gammapy.obs.DataStore` class, and eg. print the observation table and the names of the files created with a few extra lines of Python code:

 .. code-block:: python